 - Plan to get a passport months before you need it for a trip.

-- A passport is a good primary piece of identification.
+- A passport is an excellent primary piece of identification.

-- You can get your passport in four to six weeks for an extra $60 expedite fee.
+- You can get your passport in four to six weeks for an extra $60 expediting fee.